 The Bill aims to promote equality within the workplace by making many changes.

-Interestingly, the Bill places an obligation on employers not to permit harassment of their employees by third parties.
-What does this mean in practice?
 Pub landlords will have to warn, then ban regulars who are lewd towards bar-staff.
 If an employer hires a comedian, who then tells non-PC jokes to staff, a manager should be prepared to go onto the stage and warn the comedian not to do it again or their mic will be switched off.
+Employees need to know in advance what steps to take if they experience third-party harassment.
+Employers should start by doing a risk assessment before the new Act comes into force.

 Sick pay